Portrait of José Antonio Esquivel Gaytan

 Medical Researcher

-• Maintained data integrity and standardized documentation protocols across trial sites.
+• Maintained data integrity and standardized documentation across sites.

 Jan 2015 – Dec 2015